 -

-click Update the extension now under developer mode.
+Click Update extension now below Developer mode.

 -